jeremenichelli/jeremenichelli.github.io/_posts/2015-11-23-the-first-child-reset.md

 ## Wrap-up

-I'm not against using pseudo classes, the goal is trying not to reset your own styles.
-Common practices like this one are a little dangerous and we can easily end up stepping on our own feet.

-Find a simple solution with no hacks and try to keep strikethrough rules at minimum.
+Nesting is part of CSS, and it's not actually wrong to step over a style, but if you find a straight forward and readable solution with no hacks and to keep strikethrough rules at minimum the better.